Cube Volume Calculator

 Quick reference for a few sizes:

-Worked example — sugar cube count in a kilo: A standard white sugar cube is about 12 mm × 12 mm × 12 mm.
+Worked example: how many sugar cubes in a kilo A standard white sugar cube is about 12 mm × 12 mm × 12 mm.
 Volume per cube = 1.728 cm³.
 White sugar density ≈ 0.85 g/cm³.
 Mass per cube ≈ 1.47 g.
-A 1 kg bag holds about 680 cubes — give or take depending on actual cube size and packing.
+A 1 kg bag holds about 680 cubes, give or take, depending on the actual cube size and how tightly they pack.

 Where cubes show up in real measurements:

-• Sugar cubes and ice cubes.
+- Sugar cubes and ice cubes.
 Standard ice cube trays produce roughly 1-inch cubes.
-A 1-inch cube of pure water weighs about 16.4 g — useful for portion control or measuring spoonfuls of frozen liquid.
+A 1-inch cube of pure water weighs about 16.4 g, which is handy for portion control or measuring spoonfuls of frozen liquid.

-• Concrete test specimens.
-Construction labs cast 100 mm or 150 mm concrete cubes for compression testing — exactly 1,000 cm³ or 3,375 cm³ of test material.
+- Concrete test specimens.
+Construction labs cast 100 mm or 150 mm concrete cubes for compression testing, which is exactly 1,000 cm³ or 3,375 cm³ of test material.

 Volume scales with the cube of side length.

 This is the key intuition with cubes.
 Double the side, and the volume goes up 8× (2³).
 Triple the side, and the volume goes up 27×.
-A 1 m cube is 1,000 L; a 2 m cube is 8,000 L. People consistently underestimate this — building doubles in size feel about twice as big, but they hold eight times as much.
+A 1 m cube is 1,000 L; a 2 m cube is 8,000 L. People consistently underestimate this.
+A building twice the size feels about twice as big, but they hold eight times as much.

 Cube vs. sphere of the same “size”: A cube with side length d has volume d³.
 A sphere inscribed in that cube (diameter d) has volume (π/6)d³ ≈ 0.524 × d³.
 So a sphere fits about 52% of the bounding cube.
 The remaining 48% is corner space.